anthonymcglone2022/postcodes/README.md

 **Pre-Reqs:** Install Maven 3 and Java 11

-This sample project can be run on the command line with **mvn spring-boot:run** OR it can be imported to Spring Tool Suite (Eclipse or any IDE) and run within it.
+This sample project can be run on the command line with **mvn spring-boot:run** OR it can be imported to Spring Tool Suite (Eclipse or other IDEs) and run within it.
 TESTS: can be run with **mvn clean test**

 **API Usage:** You can use Postman to add items to the 'postcode' db.